 The Norfolk County district attorney’s office brought the case to a grand jury, which indicted Arthur with multiple firearms charges, including larceny of a firearm because the weapon belonged to his fiance.
 He was also indicted as an armed career criminal, which carries a sentence of not less than three and no more than 15 years’ incarceration.
 A spokesperson with the district attorney’s office defended its actions.

 “Decisions in this case reflected our knowledge of the defendant’s history of gun crimes,” said the spokesperson, David Traub.
 “The case was viewed in the context of history as well as the precipitating moments of the crime as is reflected in the charges that came from the grand jury.”

-Arthur was held in jail on a $50,040 bail while his attorney, Ethan Yankowitz, and a social services advocate, Kristan Crawford, tried to get him into treatment.
+Arthur was initially held on $50,040 bail, then a judge ordered him held without bail.
+While he was in jail, his attorney, Ethan Yankowitz, and a social services advocate, Kristan Crawford, tried to get him into treatment.
 Both Yankowitz and Crawford work for the Committee for Public Counsel Services, Massachusetts’s public defender system.

 “I basically just stayed in my cell,” said Arthur, who still planned to end his life.
 “Wait for a chance to get out and finish the job and do it right.”